debops/debops/docs/pki-realms.rst

 Other authority directories (:file:`acme/` and :file:`external/`) might also contain various files.

-After certificates are copied from Ansible Controller, ``pki-realm`` script is executed again for each PKI realm configured on a given host.
+After certificates are copied from Ansible Controller, :program:`pki-realm` script is executed again for each PKI realm configured on a given host.
 It checks which authority directories have signed and valid certificates, picks the first viable one according to the preference (``external``, ``acme``, ``internal``),